 1. Return on Investment (ROI)

 ROI is a metric that's widely used to measure the probability of getting more out of the project that what’s been put into it (ie. a return on the money and effort that was invested in the project that made it worth it).

-In project management, it helps us understand the financial viability of our projects.
-By calculating ROI, we can ensure that our projects deliver value and are worth the resources we're investing in like freelancers, graphic designers, and software developers.
+In project management, it helps you understand the financial viability of your projects.
+By calculating ROI, you can ensure that your projects deliver value and are worth the resources you're investing in like freelancers, graphic designers, and software developers.
 In terms of profitability, it’s one of the most important KPIs on a quantitative level.